Ankitjaiswal1201/3D-Pose-Estimation-using-OpenPose-Kinect/README.md

 ![alt text](https://github.com/Ankitjaiswal1201/Thesis/blob/master/Images/arch.png)

+## Project Details
 The proposed approach consists of three main blocks.
 They are
 1. Data acquisition,
 2. 3D pose-estimation and
 3. Gait parameter extraction.

-In data acquisition block, the data is collected using the Microsoft Kinect device and is stored for further processing using XPCV software.
+In data acquisition block, the data is collected using the Microsoft Kinect device and is stored for further processing using XPCV software [].
 The stored data is then used to estimate 3D Pose estimation of the person as shown in the 3D pose-estimation block.
 Using the 3D pose estimation results, the gait parameters are extracted as shown in the gait parameter extraction block.